Top Reasons Why Foreigners Get Deported From The U.S.

 Marriage Fraud

 Many immigrants try to skirt the law by committing marriage fraud to acquire a Green Card.
 This illegal practice may lead to deportation.
-For marriage between a foreigner and a US citizen to be considered legitimate, they must live together after the ceremony.
+For marriage between a foreigner and a U.S. citizen to be considered legitimate, they must live together after the ceremony.

 The authorities will determine the authenticity of that marriage.
 They will ask questions, consult the couple’s friends, and visit their homes.
 If there is proof that the immigrant is committing marriage fraud, a deportation order will be processed.
-This extortion also leads to being completely barred from entering the US.
+This extortion also leads to being completely barred from entering the U.S.

 So, when an immigrant commits any of these violations, what will they go through?
 The following heading explains in detail the deportation process an immigrant will experience.